 What is Monkey Pox?

-Monkeypox is a rare disease caused by infections with monkey pox virus that belongs to the same family of viruses that includes variola virus (the cause of small pox).
+Monkeypox is a rare disease caused by infections with mpox virus which belongs to the same family of viruses that includes variola virus (the cause of smallpox).
 This disease is also similar to smallpox but with a milder rash and lower death rate.

 This disease is transmitted from both animal to human and also from human to human by direct contact with infected bodily fluid and also droplet respiration.